dodopianist/Projects/Exploring movies/README.md

 # AN EXPLORATORY DATA ANALYSIS IN MOVIES

-In this project, three datasets are analysed.<br>
+In this project, [three datasets](https://github.com/dodopianist/Data_Analysis/tree/main/Exploring%20movies/movie_data) are analysed.

-First, it applys descriptive statistics to look at the scope of a dataset containing the top 1000 ranking movies on IMDB.<br>
-Second, it compares the top 1000 movies with Christmas movies using the techniques of Linear Regression and Chi-Squared Test.<br>
+First, it applys descriptive statistics to look at the scope of a dataset containing the top 1000 ranking movies on IMDB.
+Second, it compares the top 1000 movies with Christmas movies using the techniques of Linear Regression and Chi-Squared Test.
 Finally, it investigates the scripts of the Star Wars trilogy with text analysis and social network analysis.